SchweizerischeBundesbahnen/scion-workbench/docs/site/announcements.md

 On this page you will find the latest news about the development of the SCION Workbench.

+- **2020-11: Deletion of the SCION Application Platform**\
+We have deleted the SCION application platform from our Git repository and deprecated respective NPM modules.
+This project is discontinued and will no longer be maintained.
+Its documentation is still online.
+The following NPM modules are deprecated: `@scion/workbench-application-platform`, `@scion/workbench-application-platform.api`, `@scion/workbench-application.core`, `@scion/workbench-application.angular`, `@scion/mouse-dispatcher`, `@scion/dimension` (moved to `@scion/toolkit`), `@scion/viewport` (moved to `@scion/toolkit`).

+  If you still need updates for new Angular versions, please let us know and submit a GitHub issue.
+Alternatively, micro applications can use the TypeScript module `@scion/workbench-application.core` instead of `@scion/workbench-application.angular`.
+We plan to release the new microfrontend support for the SCION Workbench by the end of 2020 so that you can migrate to Angular 11.
+Detailed migration instructions for upgrading to the new workbench microfrontend support will follow after its release.

 - **2020-06: Integration of the SCION Microfrontend Platform**\
 We are working on the integration of the new [SCION Microfrontend Platform][link-scion-microfrontend-platform] into the workbench to enable a seamless integration of microfrontends as workbench views.
 Embedded microfrontends will be able to interact with the workbench via a framework-agnostic workbench API and benefit from the full functionality of the SCION Microfrontend Platform.